Vyral/base-template/_posts/2018-08-13-what-every-veteran-should-know-about-va-loans.md

 **2. VA loans do require a funding fee**.
 You will have to pay 2.15% of the loan amount to the VA program.
 If you use a VA loan a second time, this funding fee will be 3.3%.
 Keep in mind, though, that this fee will be waived for veterans with disabilities recognized by the VA.

 **3. VA loans are assumable**.
-This is awesome, because with interest rates and home values on the rise, your home may be more appealing to buyers if you choose to sell in the future.
+This is awesome, because, with interest rates and home values on the rise, your home may be more appealing to buyers if you choose to sell in the future.

 {% include pullquote.html %}